mosets/docs/importer.md

 - It does not create categories.
 You have to create the categories first before starting the import.

 WARNING: **PLEASE BACKUP YOUR DATABASE BEFORE PROCEEDING TO THE NEXT STEP.** Although we have done everything possible to minimize the risk of database corruption, accident do happens once a while.
 Backing up your database is the best protection to this.

-To import:

-1. Login to your Joomla's administrator back-end.
-2. Goto "**Components -> MT Importer -> Import from .csv file**".
-3. Click "**Choose File**" to select .csv file from your computer.
-4. Click "**Import**" to start the import process.

-You will be notified and redirected to Mosets Tree main page when the import is completed.
-Since you're importing data from another source, you need to perform "**Recount Cats/Listings**" after the import process is complete.
-This function will recount the number of categories and listings you have in Mosets Tree.

 ## Import from Hot Property